pcpmartins/video-quality-assessment/README.md

 We populated this release with the UGC videos from the [CERTH-ITI-VAQ700](http://mklab.iti.gr/project/certh-iti-vaq700-dataset), a dataset composed by 700 YouTube videos licensed under Creative Commons Attribution.
 The duration of each of these videos ranges from 1 to 6 minutes.
 Because of the large size of the dataset(25.3GB) we only used 1 second of each video.
 To have the full dataset available, one can download it from the dataset homepage to the bin/data/files folder.

-Detailed instructions on how to use the GUI and on how to load a new video repository are available in the included file [instructions.pdf](instructions.pdf)
+Detailed instructions on how to use the GUI and on how to load a new video repository are available in the [instructions file](instructions.md)

 ## Development setup